SatnamSBrar/WardrobeMVC/README.txt

-SB Wardrobe is a web app that allows users to add tops, bottoms, shoes, and accessories to their online collection.

-The user is then able to pick outfits using the items added to their collection.
+This website was created using ASP.NET and MVC.
+SQL database is used to organize models for tops, bottoms, shoes, and accessories.
+SB Wardrobe offered a feature of uploading photographs of clothing items to store in the database, and then to use the stored items to generate custom outfits.